Abu Dhabi's Etihad wants answers on Airbus A380 cracks

 “There are challenges in our region.
 But I‘m bullish and hope to achieve profits this year,” Hogan said.

-Average seat factor, a measure of capacity utilization, was 76.5 percent for the first quarter and the airline carried 2.36 million passengers during the period.
+Average seat factor, a measure of capacity utilisation, was 76.5 percent for the first quarter and the airline carried 2.36 million passengers during the period.

 Reporting by Praveen Menon; Writing by Dinesh Nair, Editing by Amran Abocar and Mark Potter